 Environmental Management

 To promote environmental management, the Shinko Group has established an environmental management system based on the international standard ISO 14001 as a framework for balancing business activities with social needs and environmental issues.
-Through the PDCA cycle, we strive for continuous improvement and betterment of our environmental performance.
+Through the PDCA cycle in accordance with our environmental management system, we strive for continuous improvement and betterment of our environmental performance.

 Environmental Activity Promotion System